Last Update:2025/04/21

 • When used for class [Important]

-In cases where it is necessary to use email, including sending and receiving reports for courses, always follow the instructions of the teacher in charge of the class.
+In cases where it is necessary to use email to send and receive your assignments for a class, always follow the instructions of the teacher.

 7.2 Spam email and targeted email attack